Root the Ouya – Then add Google Play!

 You can then go under MAKE > SOFTWARE > and then click on SuperUser:

 SuperUser InstallClick Install to update the "SU" command and once complete you can modify any programs that require superuser access from here.
-Turn on and off notifications so it does not bother you while you are gaming on your Ouya.
+Turn notifications on and off so they do not bother you while gaming on your Ouya.
 This completes rooting the Ouya manually.
 I like this method a lot more as it restores of the feeling of OneClickRoot gave you.
 On top of that, this procedure can be repeated over and over regardless of how many updates Ouya pushes to your console.
-Also, if you installed KingRoot like I did and really hate the way of screws with your Ouya.
-You can do the manual root over KingRoot to simply remove what it has done and at the end simply uninstall the KingRoot APK.
+Also, if you installed KingRoot like I did and hate the way of screws with your Ouya.
+You can do the manual root over KingRoot to remove what it has done and, at the end, uninstall the KingRoot APK.

 Google Play on Ouya: